autosome-ru/ADASTRA-pipeline/README.md

 ### B. Peak annotation and filtering
 Homozygous SNVs, SNVs with less than 5 reads on each allele and not present in dbSNP common colection are filtered out from the vcf files obtained on the previous step.
 The resulting variants are annotated with ChIP-seq peaks from 4 different peak callers (if available in _bed_ format).
 ### C. BAD calling
-Background Allelic Dosag (BAD) estimation and full-genome BAD maps construction.
+Background Allelic Dosage (BAD) estimation and full-genome BAD maps construction.
 See [BABACHI](https://github.com/autosome-ru/BABACHI).
 ### D. Negative Binomial Mixture fit
 Fitting read count distributions separately for reference and alternative alleles and each BAD with Negative Binomial Mixtures.